Gord Kirke: 2001 to present

 In 2001, Kirke co-founded KSR Sports Representatives Incorporated, and began working as an agent for professional athletes.
 He described his work by saying, "as a player agent, you touch on almost every discipline or area of law you can think of: contracts, anti-trust, judicial reviews, arbitration/mediation, dissemination, immigration, tax laws, criminal — you name it".
 Through KSR, he represented 45 National Hockey League (NHL) players, of whom Lindros was the first.
 Kirke later represented Mike Modano and Rick Nash.
-The contract which Kirke negotiated on behalf of Nash in 2002, was the most lucrative contract for an NHL rookie at the time, valued at 1.2 million USD per season plus bonuses and incentives which ranged from 8 to 12 million USD.
+The contract which Kirke negotiated on behalf of Nash in 2002, was the most lucrative contract for an NHL rookie at the time, valued at US$1.2 million per season plus bonuses and incentives from 8 to 12 million.
 Kirke let his license as a player lapse in 2005.

 Kirke later established his own barrister and solicitor practice in Toronto.
 He became the first Canadian director of the Sports Lawyers Association of America, and later served as its first Canadian president.
 He represented the Toronto Blue Jays in the 2007 George J. Mitchell investigation into performance-enhancing substances in baseball.

 In 2008, Kirke joined Global Resolutions, which specializes in arbitration and mediation.
 He represented the Toronto Maple Leafs in recruiting a new president and general manager, and the signing of Brian Burke to fill the role.
 Also in 2008, Kirke helped mediate negotiations between the Canadian Broadcasting Corporation (CBC) and Copyright Music & Visuals regarding The Hockey Theme, a theme song used during Hockey Night in Canada since 1968, composed by Dolores Claman.

 Kirke has regularly appeared in media as a commentator on Off the Record with Michael Landsberg on The Sports Network, and Sportsnet 590 The Fan radio with Bob McCown.
 Kirke is a frequent guest on television and radio networks which include ESPN, NBC, CBC Sports, CTV Television Network, SCORE, and Sportsnet.
 He served on the board of directors for the 95th Grey Cup, and has a recurring role as the chairman of the Memorial Cup site selection committee.